 There is no pass or fail for placement tests.
 These tests are designed to measure your skill levels and place you into appropriate courses.
 However, if you place below your best level, you will be taking classes that you may not need.
 Testing Center staff can help you to determine which sections might be appropriate to retest.
 Before retesting, you must refresh your skills.
 There is a $10 fee for each section that you retest.

 Foreign Language Placement

-If you have taken Spanish, French or German language classes within the past five years or if one of these is your native language and you plan to continue with that language instruction here, you are required to placement test prior to registering for a class.
-Since no test is available for Italian, you would go to Enrollment Services to find out how your placement will be determined.
+If you have taken Spanish, French, German or Italian language classes within the past five years or if one of these is your native language and you plan to continue with that language instruction here, you are required to placement test prior to registering for a class.

 If you are changing languages or have not taken a foreign language, you may register for a beginner-level class without testing.